Damage to the anterior cingulate cortex can have several cognitive, emotional, and even physical consequences.

 - Cognitive-behavioral therapy (CBT).
 CBT helps people better understand their behavior and develop positive strategies to avoid harmful actions.
 Can be especially helpful for patients who struggle with poor decision making or lack of empathy.

 - Speech therapy.
 For people who struggle with flat affect, a speech therapist can help you relearn how to display emotions.
 For example, they can teach you how to control the pitch and tone of your voice again.

 - Medications.
 There are no specific drugs to treat anterior cingulate cortex damage.
 But there are medications that can treat the most difficult symptoms.
 For example, ADHD drugs such as Ritalin can help reduce impulsive behavior.

 If your injury has caused autonomic dysfunction, talk to an endocrinologist about your symptoms.

 Understanding Anterior Cingulate Cortex Damage

 The anterior cingulate cortex plays a crucial role in many functions.
-As a result, damage to it can cause a wide range of symptoms.
+As a result, damage to it can cause a wide range of problems.

-The symptoms listed in this article are just a small sample of what can happen after an injury to the ACC.
-Fortunately, many of these side effects can be treated with the right approach.
+Those listed in this article are just a small sample of what can happen after an injury to the ACC.
+Fortunately, many of these impairments can be treated with the right approach.